Applied to jobs and heard nothing back? This might be why.

 A PDF is designed for visual layout, not for clean plain-text editing.
 When you copy text out of a PDF, list markers, spacing, punctuation, and hidden characters can travel with it.
 Those artifacts may stay invisible inside the original document but become obvious the moment you paste them into a plain-text field.

-That is why a polished resume can suddenly look messy inside LinkedIn.
-Bullets may turn into odd symbols, line breaks may collapse, and copied text may pick up encoding glitches from the original file, the PDF reader, or the destination field.
+That is why a polished resume can suddenly look messy inside any ATS or platform — LinkedIn, Workday, Taleo, iCIMS, Greenhouse, Lever, BambooHR, Indeed, or ZipRecruiter.
+Bullets turn into odd symbols, line breaks collapse, and copied text picks up encoding glitches from the original file, the PDF reader, or the destination field.

 What Usually Breaks